 WindowsAuth.Domain parameter is filled in with a valid domain).
 Editing a user requires your user to have View and Edit permissions on Users, as well as View permissions on Roles.
-Read more About Roles.
+Read more about roles.

-Users created in Orchestrator with Enabled Windows Authentication can log in as both a local and domain user.
+Users created in Orchestrator with Enabled Windows Authentication can log in both as a local and domain user.

 Logging in with the same user on a different machine disconnects the user from the first machine.

 After 10 failed login attempts the user is locked out for 5 minutes.
 These are the default Account Lockout settings which can be changed on the Security tab.

 You can open the Users page from the User menu.

 Robot users are also displayed on this page, yet you can only change their roles.

 You can access the Profile page of each user in order to view General details and modify them, as well as to view Login Attempts.
 Learn more about the Profile page.

 The Profile page only allows you to change General details for all users.
 You can only change the password in your own profile page.

 Users with the Administrator role can edit user information even for currently logged in users, including the password.